A Powder-Blue Spring Wedding at a Virginia Winery - Washingtonian

-Rachel, a communications professional from Connecticut, and Corey, a tech product manager from Bethesda, connected on the Jewish dating app Lox Club.
+Rachel, a tech product manager from Connecticut, and Corey, a communications professional from Bethesda, connected on the Jewish dating app Lox Club.
 For their first date, they met up for coffee in Blagden Alley “on a cold January day,” and then walked to Logan Circle.
 A year and a half later, Corey proposed after a hike at Sugarloaf mountain, and arranged for friends and family to wait at the winery below to celebration.

 Get more Washingtonian Weddings inspo